• Home

 Why Appraisers Matter

-Much of our work occurs after the inspection in Standard 2.
-We verify legal descriptions, compare parcels to plats and survey maps, and analyze the full purchase and sale agreement.
-In many files we receive a shortened contract that omits addenda or contingencies, so we reconstruct the complete terms to determine whether the parties are fully informed.
-We also test for proposed changes that are not yet recorded, including lot line adjustments, boundary line agreements, or surveys in progress.
+Much of the work continues after the inspection under Standard 2.
+Legal descriptions are verified, parcels are compared to plats and survey maps, and the full purchase and sale agreement is analyzed.
+In many assignments, contracts are incomplete, requiring reconstruction of addenda and contingencies to determine whether all terms are known and properly disclosed.
+Proposed changes not yet recorded, including lot line adjustments, boundary line agreements, or surveys in progress, are also examined to understand their potential impact.

 Appraiser Toolbox